-Code A4.
+Code A3.
 General partner's 28% rate gain (loss) from trade or business activities.
 If you did not materially participate in the trade or business activity, the 28% rate gain (loss) is a passive activity amount.
-If the amount is either (a) a loss that is not from a passive activity or (b) a gain, include it on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).
-If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships starting on page 4.
+If the amount is either (a) a loss that is not from a passive activity or (b) a gain, include it on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.

-Code A5.
+Code A4.
 General partner's general credits from trade or business activities.
-Report the general credits on line 1r of Form 3800.
-If you did not materially participate in the trade or business activity, you must also include the general credits on line 3 of Form 3800.
+Report the general credits on line 1t of Form 3800.
+If you did not materially participate in the trade or business activity, you must also include the general credits on line 3 of Form 3800

-Code A6.
+Code A5.
 General partner's nonconventional source fuel credit from trade or business activities.
-Report the credit for producing fuel from a nonconventional source on line 52 of Form 1040 or line 6c of Schedule J, Form 1120.
+Report the credit for producing fuel from a nonconventional source on line 54 of Form 1040 or line 6c of Schedule J, Form 1120.
 If you did not materially participate in the trade or business activity, the nonconventional source fuel credit is a passive activity credit.
 If the credit is from a passive activity, complete Form 8582-CR (or Form 8810 for corporations) to figure how much of the credit is allowable.
-Enter the allowable amount on line 52 of Form 1040 or line 6c of Schedule J, Form 1120.
+Attach a schedule to your return showing how you calculated the amount of credit you are allowed to take on your tax return.

-Code A7.
+Code A6.
 General partner's alternative minimum tax adjustment from trade or business activities.
 An AMT adjustment must be reported on line 15 of Form 6251.
 However, if the AMT adjustment is from a passive activity, it must be taken into account on line 18 with adjustments and preferences from other passive activities instead of being reported on line 15.